AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 ## Create a dataset using API

 Now you will create a Luma CRM Dataset using the API.
 I think you are catching on how these API exercises work.
-Basically, we do something in the UI and then do the exact same thing using the API with a Postman collection we've downloaded from the [Adobe Experience Platform Postman Samples
+Basically, we do something in the UI and then do the exact same thing using the API with a [!DNL Postman] collection we've downloaded from the [Adobe Experience Platform Postman Samples
 ](https://github.com/adobe/experience-platform-postman-samples).
 If you want to just skip this exercise and create the `Luma CRM Dataset` in the UI that's fine, I won't tell anyone. :D